MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/onboard-create-guide.md

 [!include [banner](includes/banner.md)]

-With Microsoft Dynamics 365 for Talent: Onboard, you can create onboarding guides from templates you created on your own or from those available in the gallery.
-After you've created at least one onboarding template, you can create a guide for your new hire.
+With Microsoft Dynamics 365 for Talent: Onboard, you can create onboarding guides from templates you created on your own, from those available in the gallery, or from scratch.

+After you've created an onboarding guide, you can send it to a single new hire, or you can send a guide to multiple new hires that you specify in an Excel file that you download from the Onboard app.

 ## Create and send an onboarding guide to a single new hire from a template